OpenDSA/OpenDSA/RST/en/FormalLang/CFL.rst

       We have seen this before!
 Its not regular!

-   **Definition:** Linear grammar has at most one variable on rhs of any production.
+   **Definition:** A linear grammar has at most one variable on the right hand side of any production.
    Thus, right linear and left linear grammars are also linear grammars.

    So, this is a linear grammar.